 Polysubstance abuse occurs when a person abuses more than one substance at a time.
-It’s not uncommon to see people who drink alcohol and also smoke marijuana at the same time, or those who cocaine and opiates simultaneously.
-These are just some examples of substances that are often used at the same time, however there are no limits on what people may use together.
+It’s not uncommon to see people who drink alcohol and also smoke marijuana at the same time.
+The same goes for those who use cocaine and opiates simultaneously.
+These are just some examples of substances that are often used at the same time.
+However, there are no limits on what people may use together.
 Mixing mind-altering substances of any kind can have serious physical, mental, and emotional side effects.

 Signs and Symptoms of Polysubstance Abuse

-The signs and symptoms of polysubstance abuse are not that much different than the signs and symptoms of regular substance abuse, however they can be more dramatic.
+The signs and symptoms of polysubstance abuse are not much different than the signs and symptoms of regular substance abuse.
+However, they can be more dramatic.
 Some of the most common symptoms of polysubstance abuse include, but are not limited to, the following:

 - Lack of good personal hygiene